koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 <hr/>

-This isn't to say that argmaxing over all plans _can't_ be safe, even in theory.
+This isn't to say that argmax’ing over all plans _can't_ be safe, even in theory.
 There _exist_ robust Platonic grader functions which assign highest expected utility to a non-bogus plan which we actually want.
 There might exist utility functions which are safe for AIXI to argmax.[^2]

 **We** **are not going to find those globally-safe Platonic functions.
 We should not try to find them.
 It doesn't make sense to align an agent that way.
 Committing to this design pattern means committing to evaluate every possible plan the AI might come up with.
 In my opinion, that's a crazy commitment.**